jemmy512/book-notes/C/c-traps-and-pitfalls.md

 Two questions seem to cause trouble for people who use shift operators:
 1. In a right shift, are vacated bits filled with zeroes or copies of the sign bit?

     If the item being shifted is unsigned, zeroes are shifted in.
-If the item is signed, the implementation is permit- ted to fill vacated bit positions either with zeroes or with copies of the sign bit.
+If the item is signed, the implementation is permitted to fill vacated bit positions either with zeroes or with copies of the sign bit.

-    If you care about vacated bits in a right shift, declare the vari- able in question as unsigned.
+    If you care about vacated bits in a right shift, declare the variable in question as unsigned.

 2. What values are permitted for the shift count?